vahldiek/llama-experiments/README.md

 # Llama Experiments
 This project contains sample code for experimenting with the Llama2 language model and the Intel® Extension for PyTorch\* The project includes a development container that can be used with VSCode.
-Alternatively the Dockerfile in the llama-devcontainer directory can be examined to determine the environment requirements for these samples.
+Alternatively the Dockerfile in the `transformers-devcontainer` directory can be examined to determine the environment requirements for these samples.
 The Python scripts used in this project load their configuration data from the file `.transformers_config.toml` in the top level directory.
 A different configuration file can be specified as a command line argument.